hugl2030/electron-microscopy-training/src/EDS.md

 # EDS

 > [!CAUTION]
-> **VERY ROUGH DRAFT** - These notes were recorded during training.
+> **VERY ROUGH DRAFT** - @bobleesj and Guoliang Hu took notes and pictures during training.
 This document will be updated with more detailed steps and images.

 > TODO:
 > - [ ] Add step-by-step images for TEM mode